Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-Because $\tilde{X}$ and $\tilde{Y}$ are linear combinations of trigonometric functions, and because the projection $\pi$ has a simple expression, the input vector fields $X$ and $Y$, and the ground-truth bracket $[X,Y]$ can be evaluated in closed-form.
+with $\nabla$ the Euclidean gradient applied to the coordinates of the vector field.
+Because $\tilde{X}$ and $\tilde{Y}$ are linear combinations of trigonometric functions, and because the projection $\pi$ has a simple expression, the input vector-fields $X$ and $Y$, and the ground-truth bracket $[X,Y]$ can be evaluated in closed-form.

-Table~\ref{tab:bracket} gives the relative errors for the estimated bracket, computed for band-widths $b\in\{2,5,10,20\}$, using the two tessellations of the sphere.
-(For the implementation of \cite{Azencot:TOG:2015} we computed the brackets using spectra of size varying from $10$ to $1000$ and give the smallest error across the different discretizations.)
+\tab{tab:bracket} gives the relative errors for the estimated bracket, computed for band-widths $b\in\{2,5,10,20\}$, using the two tessellations of the sphere.
+(For \cite{Azencot:TOG:2015} we computed the brackets using spectral dimensions varying from $10$ to $1000$ and give the smallest error.)

 As expected, the table shows that discretization accuracy deteriorates as vector-fields become higher frequency and as the tessellation becomes less uniform.
 In addition, we see that while all methods perform comparably on the subdivided icosahedron, the operator-based approaches are less robust in the case of non-uniform sampling.
-Interestingly, despite the continuity of their representation, we find that the finite-elements discretization of Stein \etal provides the best results.
-(In this case we use the same tessellations for all discretizations, so it is possible that some of the performance gain is due to the fact that Stein \etal's basis has approximately $3\times$ the numbers of degrees of freedom.)
+Interestingly, despite the discontinuity of their representation, we find that the finite-elements discretization of Stein \etal provides the best results.
+(It is possible that some of the performance is due to the fact that Stein \etal's basis has approximately $3\times$ the numbers of degrees of freedom.)

-Figure~\ref{fig:bracket_compare} visualizes the results, showing the bracket estimated using the four different approaches (first four columns) as well as the analytic solution (right), for vector fields $\tilde{X}$ and $\tilde{Y}$ with band-width $b=10$.
+\fig{fig:bracket_compare} visualizes the results, showing the bracket estimated using the four different approaches (first four columns) as well as the analytic solution (right), for vector-fields $\tilde{X}$ and $\tilde{Y}$ with band-width $b=10$.
 On the uniform tessellation of the sphere obtained by subdividing the icosahedron (top) all methods match the ground-truth.
 However, on the non-uniform tessellation the brackets computed using the operator-based approaches produce tangent vectors whose magnitudes do not match those of the ground-truth.
-(Note that visualizations are obtained by drawing vectors at triangle centers.
-Consequently, while the two visualizations in the rightmost column represent the same ground-truth vector field, they appear different because the vectors are drawn at different locations.)
+(Note that both the seeding of the initial noise for anisotropic diffusion, and the seeding of flow-lines at triangle centers are tessellation dependent.
+As such, while the visualizations in the rightmost column represent the same ground-truth vector-field, they appear different.)

 \paragraph*{Performance Under Refinement}

 We also evaluate the performance of our method under refinement.
 To this end we construct tessellations of the torus by randomly sampling points in the periodic plane, computing the Delaunay triangulation, and mapping to the torus in 3D with inner (resp. outer) radius $2.0$ (resp. $1.0$):